tnrich/fuse-box-create-react-app/packages/fuse-box-react-scripts/template/README.md

 If this doesn’t happen, try one of the following workarounds:

 * If your project is in a Dropbox folder, try moving it out.
-* If the watcher doesn’t see a file called `index.js` and you’re referencing it by the folder name, you [need to restart the watcher](https://github.com/facebookincubator/create-react-app/issues/1164) due to a Webpack bug.
+* If the watcher doesn’t see a file called `index.js` and you’re referencing it by the folder name, you [need to restart the watcher](https://github.com/facebookincubator/fuse-box-create-react-app/issues/1164) due to a FuseBox bug.
 * Some editors like Vim and IntelliJ have a “safe write” feature that currently breaks the watcher.
 You will need to disable it.
-Follow the instructions in [“Working with editors supporting safe write”](https://webpack.github.io/docs/webpack-dev-server.html#working-with-editors-ides-supporting-safe-write).
+Follow the instructions in [“Working with editors supporting safe write”](https://FuseBox.github.io/docs/FuseBox-dev-server.html#working-with-editors-ides-supporting-safe-write).
 * If your project path contains parentheses, try moving the project to a path without them.
-This is caused by a [Webpack watcher bug](https://github.com/webpack/watchpack/issues/42).
+This is caused by a [FuseBox watcher bug](https://github.com/FuseBox/watchpack/issues/42).
-* On Linux and macOS, you might need to [tweak system settings](https://webpack.github.io/docs/troubleshooting.html#not-enough-watchers) to allow more watchers.
+* On Linux and macOS, you might need to [tweak system settings](https://FuseBox.github.io/docs/troubleshooting.html#not-enough-watchers) to allow more watchers.

-If none of these solutions help please leave a comment [in this thread](https://github.com/facebookincubator/create-react-app/issues/659).
+If none of these solutions help please leave a comment [in this thread](https://github.com/facebookincubator/fuse-box-create-react-app/issues/659).

 ### `npm test` hangs on macOS Sierra

-If you run `npm test` and the console gets stuck after printing `fuse-box-react-scripts test --env=jsdom` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebookincubator/create-react-app#713](https://github.com/facebookincubator/create-react-app/issues/713).
+If you run `npm test` and the console gets stuck after printing `fuse-box-react-scripts test --env=jsdom` to the console there might be a problem with your [Watchman](https://facebook.github.io/watchman/) installation as described in [facebookincubator/fuse-box-create-react-app#713](https://github.com/facebookincubator/fuse-box-create-react-app/issues/713).

 We recommend deleting `node_modules` in your project and running `npm install` (or `yarn` if you use it) first.
 If it doesn't help, you can try one of the numerous workarounds mentioned in these issues: